yasirkula/UnityIngameDebugConsole/README.md

 }
 ```

-The only difference with *AddCommandStatic* is that, you have to provide an actual instance of the class that owns the function, instead of the type of the class.
+The only difference with *AddCommandStatic* is that you have to provide an actual instance of the class that owns the function, instead of the type of the class.

 To remove a command, use `DebugLogConsole.RemoveCommand( string command )`.